UP WITH A BORDERLINE:

 you'd never deliberately hurt another--and you'd much rather

 harm yourself, than risk being thought of as an insensitive or abandoning

-childhood, which is discussed further down in this
+from your childhood, which is discussed a bit further

 takes a lot of courage/fortitude to actually leave a Borderline,

 and scores of people never do.
 Your motivation might finally come